zhanxw/cromwell/docs/backends/Google.md

 `key-name` is the name of the Google KMS key Cromwell should use for encrypting the Docker `token` before including it in the PAPI job execution request.
-This `key-name` will also be included in the PAPI job execution request and will be used by PAPI to decrypt the Docker `token` to `docker pull` the private Docker image.
+This `key-name` will also be included in the PAPI job execution request and will be used by PAPI to decrypt the Docker token to `docker pull` the private Docker image.

 `auth` is a reference to the name of an authorization in the `auths` block of Cromwell's `google` config.
 Cromwell will use this authorization for encrypting the Google KMS key.

-The equivalents of `key-name` and `auth` can also be specified in workflow options which will take precedence over values specified in configuration.
-In workflow options the key `docker_credentials_key_name` corresponds to the config key `key-name`.
+The equivalents of `key-name` and `auth` can also be specified in workflow options that take precedence over values specified in configuration.
+The workflow option key `docker_credentials_key_name` corresponds to the config key `key-name`.
+The workflow option key `user_service_account_json` corresponds to the config key `auth`, however the former should have a value that is a properly escaped Google service account auth JSON while the latter is a reference to an auth defined in the `google.auths` stanza in config.
+See the `User Service Account` section above for more information on using user service accounts.
-If a `user_service_account_json` value is specified in workflow options that will take precedence over the value associated with the config `auth` value.
-If either `docker_credentials_key_name` or `user_service_account_json` is provided in workflow options then the corresponding private Docker configuration value is not required.
+If either the key or auth value is provided in workflow options then the corresponding private Docker configuration value is not required, and vice versa.

 Example PAPI v2 workflow options for specifying private Docker configuration: